RSIP-Vision/medio/README.md

 then the channels are stacked along the last axis of the image array.

 - 'pydicom' backend
-  - `globber='*'`:
+  - `globber='*'`: relevant for a directory - globber for selecting the series files (all files by default)

 ### save_img
-`save_img(filename, np_image, metadata, use_original_ornt=True, backend=None, dtype=None, mkdir=False, parents=False,
+`medio.save_img(filename, np_image, metadata, use_original_ornt=True, backend=None, dtype=None, mkdir=False,
-             **kwargs)`
+parents=False, **kwargs)`
 - `filename`: a path-like object of the file to be saved.
 - `np_image`: the image array.
 - `metadata`: the corresponding metadata.

 Optional parameters:
 - `use_original_ornt=True`:
 - `backend=None`: str of the backend to use: 'nib' or 'itk'.
-If None, 'nib' is chosen for nifti files and otherwise 'itk'.
+If None, 'nib' is chosen for nifti files and 'itk' otherwise.
 - `dtype=None`: if not None, equivalent to passing `np_image.astype(dtype)`.
 Note that not every dtype is supported, so make sure what the dtype of the image array you want to save.
 - `mkdir=False`: if True, creates the directory of `filename`.
 - `parents=False`: to be used with `mkdir=True`.
 If True, creates also the parent directories.

 'itk' backend optional parameters (`**kwargs`):
-- `is_vector=False`
+- `is_vector=False`: set to True if the image is channeled (e.g. RGB).
+In such case, the channels should be in the first dimension of `np_image`.
 - `allow_dcm_reorient=False`: when saving a dicom file ('.dcm' or '.dicom' suffix) the image orientation should be right-handed.
-If it is left-handed, the image can be reoriented to a right-handed orientation with `allow_dcm_reorient=True`, which flips the last axis orientation.
+If it is left-handed, the image can be reoriented to a right-handed orientation with setting this parameter to True.
+`allow_dcm_reorient=True`, which flips the last axis orientation.
 - `compression=False`: whether to use compression in itk writer.
-Note that you do not have to set
+Note that you do not have to set it to True if you use '.nii.gz' `filename`, for example.

 ### save_dir
-Save dicom series image in a directory (itk backend).
+Save 3d image as a dicom series of 2d slices in a directory (itk backend).

+`medio.save_dir(dirname, np_image, metadata, use_original_ornt=True, dtype=None, parents=False,
+allow_dcm_reorient=False, **kwargs)`

+Save a 3d numpy array image_np as a dicom series of 2d dicom slices in the directory dirname
+- `dirname`: the directory to save in the files, str or pathlib.Path.
+If it exists - must be empty
+- `image_np`: the image numpy array
+- `metadata`: the corresponding metadata

+Optional parameters, see also in [save_img](#save_img):
+- `use_original_ornt`: whether to save in the original orientation or not.
+- `parents`: if True, creates also the parents of dirname.
+- `allow_dcm_reorient`: whether to allow automatic reorientation to a right-handed orientation or not.

+Additional optional parameters (`**kwargs`):
+- `pattern='IM{}.dcm'`: str pattern for the filenames to save, including a placeholder ('{}') for the slice number
+- `metadata_dict=None`: dictionary of metadata for adding tags or overriding the default values.
+For example, `metadata_dict={'0008|0060': 'US'}` will override the default 'CT' modality and set it to 'US' (ultrasound).

 ## Metadata Objects
 ### Affine
+`medio.Affine`

-The affine of an image is a transformation between
+The affine of an image is a transformation between the index space of the array to the physical 3d space.
-The Affine class is a subclass of numpy.ndarray with some special properties: spacing, origin and direction which can be accessed and set.
+The Affine class is a subclass of numpy.ndarray with some special properties (attributes): `spacing`, `origin` and `direction` which can be accessed and set.
+The method `index2coord` maps the indices to the physical space.

 This class includes also some static methods for affine construction from its components (spacing, origin and direction) and also the inverse methods for getting the spacing, origin and direction matrix from a general affine matrix.